OfficeDev/open-xml-docs/docs/how-to-set-a-custom-property-in-a-word-processing-document.md

 ---
 # Set a custom property in a word processing document (Open XML SDK)

-This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically set a custom property in a word processing document.
+This topic shows how to use the classes in the Open XML SDK for Office to programmatically set a custom property in a word processing document.
 It contains an example **SetCustomProperty** method to illustrate this task.

-To use the sample code in this topic, you must install the [Open XML SDK 2.5](https://www.nuget.org/packages/DocumentFormat.OpenXml/2.5.0).
+To use the sample code in this topic, you must install the [Open XML SDK](https://www.nuget.org/packages/DocumentFormat.OpenXml).
 You must explicitly reference the following assemblies in your project:

 - WindowsBase